Per-Starke/BasicPython_CoronaPlot/README.md

    Next up, store this folder in the GitHub-project "BasicPython_CoronaPlot" alongside the folders "documentation", "LoadAndClean", "main", and "Visualization", so that you now have 5 folders in your project.

-5. Now that you are finished with setting up the data, you can open "Main.py" in the folder "main".
+5. Now that you are finished with setting up the data, you can open "Main.py" in the folder "main" and run it.
-   However, you may need to install some modules first to run the main, for example the "visualization" module.
-   This is easily done by typing "pip install visualization" into your prompt.